v-pbartley/openhack-mc4h/Challenge-00/Readme.md

 # Challenge 0 - Welcome!

 ## Introduction
-In this challenge, you will be checking your Azure environment and other tools to make sure that you have the prerequisites in place for this OpenHack.
-If you are missing any of the prerequisites (see below), you will need to set them up before proceeding.
+In this challenge, you will be checking your Azure environment and other tools to make sure that your setup meets the requirements for this OpenHack.
+Please be sure that the needed components are in place before proceeding to the next Challenge.

 ## Backgound
 This OpenHack will help users gain the skills necessary for deploying Azure API for FHIR, MC4H on Dynamics 365, and supporting tools.
 After completing the MC4H OpenHack, you will be able to build the architectures highlighted on __[Microsoft Health Architectures](https://microsoft.github.io/health-architectures/)__.